(You are here.)

 Deeds Point is a small park at the confluence of the Great

 Ohio.
 It is the southernmost tip of what used to be McCook

-Field, among the very first experimental airfields where the Army
+Field, the very first experimental airfield and

 Air Corps began to push the edge of the flight envelope.